How do I clear bad debtors onto ledgers?

 This is box title

-In this example, the bad debtor was invoiced for the total amount of £50.
+In this example, the bad debtor Mr. Cooper was invoiced (S-2024-0001) for the total amount of £50.
 The invoiced amount without VAT is £41.67 and the VAT amount is £8.33.
 We need these amounts in order to clear the bad debt.

 1. Go to > Financial > Balance Cash/Bank.

-2. Click Add New Transaction on the ledger “Suspense Account for Bad Debtors”.
+3. In the bankbooks section, click Add New Transaction behind “Suspense Account for Bad Debtors”.

 This is box title